mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:** `proxy_cache_use_stale error timeout;` <br/>
 **Context:** server, location

 Determines in which cases a stale cached response can be used during communication with the proxied server.
 No change to the [public version](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_use_stale).
-Based on the default setting, the CDN360 edge server would return stale cached content if there is any problem establishing connection to the origin.
+Based on the default setting, the CDN Pro edge server would return stale cached content if there is any problem establishing connection to the origin.

 ### [`proxy_cache_valid`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_valid)